ankushv93/super-service-app/README.md

 * Deployment using helm charts , kubectl CLI .
 Spinnaker/Jenkins.
 * Monitoring can be enabled by deploying metrics server , helm charts of prometheus and grafana in cluster.

+## Modules

+* networking - it is responsible for creation of networking stack (VPC,Subnets,route tables, nat gateway , internet gw)

 ## Pre Requisites

 * kubectl